St. John Paul II Regional School Mission Statement

 - Coaches will provide for the health and safety of their athletes encouraging the physical, mental, educational, and spiritual growth of each athlete

-- Each coach is directly accountable to the AD and John Paul II principal.
+- Each coach is directly accountable to the AD and St. John Paul II principal.

 - All fundraising and registration fee monies will be deposited within 24 hours of collection